 Bio

 Nationally, Dr. Kamal was Chair of the AAOS Clinical Practice Guidelines for Distal Radius Fractures and is the Co-Chair of the Clinical Practice Guidelines for Carpal Tunnel Syndrome.
 He has previously Chaired the development of Quality Measures for Carpal Tunnel Syndrome for the American Academy of Orthopaedic Surgeons and the American Society for surgery of the Hand.
-He currently serves as Co-Chair of the Core Quality Measures Collaborative for NQF/AHIP and Chair of the Quality Metrics Committee for the American Society for Surgery of the Hand, and is an editor of the textbook Comprehensive Board Review in Orthopaedic Surgery.
+He currently serves as Co-Chair of the Core Quality Measures Collaborative for NQF/AHIP and a member of the Quality Metrics Committee for the American Society for Surgery of the Hand, and is an editor of the textbook Comprehensive Board Review in Orthopaedic Surgery.
 His research funding includes a grant from the Moore Foundation.
 He has served as a grant reviewer for the Department of Defense and is an Associate Editor for the Journal of Hand Surgery.

 His main surgical interests are in trauma and reconstructive surgery of the upper limb (hand, wrist, and elbow) with an interest in wrist/distal radius fractures.
 He strives to provide his patients the highest quality care possible - a commitment he makes his foremost priority.
 His research and clinical practice are devoted to improving hand, wrist, and elbow function and he treats upper extremity nerve compression syndromes (carpal tunnel), instability/arthritis (finger, wrist, or elbow joint replacement), sports/athletic injuries and fracture care including nonunion/malunion, and minimally invasive arthroscopy.